Southampton-RSG-Training/dirac-version-control/_episodes/02-using-repository.md

 Now let's create a new repository for us to work on.

 For convenience, we're going to work with some pre-existing template code that's already stored in a repository.
 The first thing we need to do is create our own copy of that template, which we can do on [GitHub](https://github.com).
-First, visit [GitHub](https://github.com), and make sure you've signed in to your account.

-Once you're signed in, [go to our template repository](https://github.com/Southampton-RSG-Training/dirac-version-control-template) and select **Use this template**:
+[Go to our template repository](https://github.com/Southampton-RSG-Training/dirac-version-control-template) and select **Use this template**:

 ![Use Template]({{ site.url }}{{ site.baseurl }}/fig/02-using-repository/template-copy.png)